 Because your breath directly controls your nervous system, it’s the remote control to instantly calm your brain and body.
 Learning to control and calm your breathing has many physical, mental, and life benefits – both instantly and in the long run.
 You can find calming breathing techniques here.

 Hanson explains that when you extend your exhalation, it calms your nervous system.
-Your parasympathetic nervous system (PNS) manages exhaling and slows your heart rate.
+Your parasympathetic nervous system (PNS) manages the exhale and slows your heart rate.
 Your sympathetic nervous system (SNS) controls inhaling and speeds up your heart.
 If you lengthen your exhalation, it engages your PNS.
 For example, inhale for four counts and exhale for six.

 You know that your brain controls your body, but did you know that your body also controls your brain?
 It’s a feedback loop that works both ways.
 The activity in your brain changes every second based on what your body is doing.
 This process is called biofeedback.